grgbr/stroll/sphinx/glossary.rst

 .. glossary::

-   adaptative
+   adaptive
-      Sorting algorithms known to be *adaptative* take advantage of existing order in its input to speed the process up.
+      Sorting algorithms known to be *adaptive* take advantage of existing order in its input to speed the process up.
 See `Sorting algorithms`_.

    complexity